tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-The next movie is *Mayor Pete* a documentary about pete butterjudge
+The next movie is *Mayor Pete* a documentary about Pete Buttigieg. [he silently drags it into Honestly, Homophobic]

-the next movie is *Milk* the 2008 film starring sean penn as Harvey Milk directed by Gus Van Sant I loved this movie I haven't watched it since 2010 I think somewhere around there it came out while I was in film school and I saw it five times in theaters and I cried every time the ending of the movie with the candles going down the street I just bawled every time total crying mess I took I went so many times because I just kept taking different people I was in school with to the movie and so I'm putting this in Slay because it is an amazing movie it should have won best picture that year in my humble opinion it's a movie that really makes you wonder okay if Harvey Milk had not been murdered how much further along would gay rights have been not just today but like say in the 80s in the 90s at least in like even even just limiting it to California how much further would gay rights have been in California would it have been 2004 before the mayor of San Francisco said I'm going to start performing same-sex marriages would that have maybe happened in the 80s or the 90s had Harvey Milk been around to kind of be the mouthpiece for the movement that we really needed and never got again really there was never a sort of Martin Luther King figure for the LGBT rights movement and Harvey Milk was kind of being set up to be that figure but died before he could really get a national stage he may have been the first gay person to be elected to Congress at least the first out gay person and of course you have to take into context that would he have lived through the AIDS crisis and all of that but even then you know it's just it's interesting to think about how much further along we might have been had Dan White not apparently eaten too many twinkies and went and killed Harvey Milk and Mayor Moscone that day in San Francisco
+The next movie is *Milk*, the 2008 film starring Sean Penn as Harvey Milk directed by Gus Van Sant.
+I loved this movie I haven't watched it since 2010 I think somewhere around there it came out while I was in film school and I saw it five times in theaters and I cried every time the ending of the movie with the candles going down the street I just bawled every time total crying mess I took I went so many times because I just kept taking different people I was in school with to the movie and so I'm putting this in Slay because it is an amazing movie it should have won best picture that year in my humble opinion it's a movie that really makes you wonder okay if Harvey Milk had not been murdered how much further along would gay rights have been not just today but like say in the 80s in the 90s at least in like even even just limiting it to California how much further would gay rights have been in California would it have been 2004 before the mayor of San Francisco said I'm going to start performing same-sex marriages would that have maybe happened in the 80s or the 90s had Harvey Milk been around to kind of be the mouthpiece for the movement that we really needed and never got again really there was never a sort of Martin Luther King figure for the LGBT rights movement and Harvey Milk was kind of being set up to be that figure but died before he could really get a national stage he may have been the first gay person to be elected to Congress at least the first out gay person and of course you have to take into context that would he have lived through the AIDS crisis and all of that but even then you know it's just it's interesting to think about how much further along we might have been had Dan White not apparently eaten too many twinkies and went and killed Harvey Milk and Mayor Moscone that day in San Francisco

 </james>
 <from></from>